learosema/muzimake/README.md

 ## Why?

-Yeah, there are perfect textmode libraries out there.
+Because I can.
+Yeah, there is perfect music software out there.
+Adlib Visual Composer by Ad Lib Inc or Adlib tracker, for example.
+They're awesome <3.

 I still wanted to code something like that myself, for educational purposes.

 Like the hard mode in Monkey Island.